zitadel/zitadel/docs/docs/guides/integrate/zitadel-apis/access-zitadel-apis.md

 ### Personal access token (PAT)

-A Personal Access Token (PAT) is a ready to use token which can be used as _Authorization_ header.
+A Personal Access Token (PAT) is a ready-to-use token which can be used as _Authorization_ header.

 Because the PAT is a ready to use token, you can add it as Authorization Header and send it in your requests to the ZITADEL API.
 In this example we read the organization of the service user.